-Host name and account in command prompts
+account name in command prompts

-Host name The host name in a command prompt indicates where the command must be run.
-The account and account in that must run the command is also indicated in the prompt.
+account name The account that must run the command is also indicated in the prompt.

-- The root or super-user account always has the # character at the end of the prompt. - Any non-root account is indicated with account@hostname>.
-A user account that is neither root nor crayadm is referred to as user.
+smw# cmc# boot# sdb# login# hostname# The root or super-user account always has the # character at the end of the prompt. crayadm@smw> crayadm@login> Any non-root account is indicated with account@hostname. user@hostname> A user account that is neither root nor crayadm is referred to as user.